Teaching with Universal Design for Learning at U of T

 At U of T, CTSI makes this framework actionable through three approaches to UDL, paired with programming, strategy libraries, and consultations.
 We call this “U Design Learning”—a reminder that instructors and staff actively shape learning environments, and that small, intentional choices can make a big difference in reducing barriers and welcoming learner variability.
 Use the links below to explore the UDL framework, apply CTSI’s approaches, and connect with initiatives that advance accessibility and inclusion.

-About UDL
+UDL Foundations

 UDL Course Design